OmeKamehameha/ome-blog/content/gallery/natchesTrace/index.md

 imageSlider: true   #set to false if you don't want to use the imageSlider but a featuredImage

-categories: ['Hohenwald, TN ']
+categories: ['Hohenwald','Nashville','Snow Day','Snow Bunny']
-tags: [Snow Day]
+tags: ['Tennessee']
 author: "Kelly"
 ---
-Snow Bunny/
-Hot Chicken